steamclock/bluejay/README.md

 ### Bluetooth Events

-The `ConnectionObserver` protocol allows your class to monitor and respond to major Bluetooth and connection-related events:
+The `ConnectionObserver` protocol allows a class to monitor and respond to major Bluetooth and connection-related events:

 ```swift
 public protocol ConnectionObserver: class {